Robin’s Egg Macarons

 Toasting the Meringue

 I love the taste and texture of toasted meringue, so I lightly toasted my macarons in the oven.
-This was living dangerously, as I certainly burned a batch when I looked away.
+This was living dangerously, as I burned a batch when I looked away for a couple of minutes.

 If you choose to toast the meringue (and subsequent macarons), a culinary torch is preferred to prevent scorching the macaron shells.
 If you don’t have a torch, use your oven’s broiler setting on high—just don’t look away!